 Features¶

-Designing a language is hard, whether you are building a small DSL or a larger programming-language-like system.
+Designing a language is hard.
 You have to parse source text, produce a semantic model, resolve references, manage multi-file workspaces, and provide a good editing experience.
+Pegium handles that framework work so you can focus on the semantics of your language.

 - grammar and parsing